 I went there and had a bourbon, mostly just for the novelty value of drinking whiskey in an old-timey bar in a Disney Park.

 They served it in a shot glass — I don’t know what they thought I had in mind for the evening, but I certainly didn’t drink this in a single shot.

 Seafood-Cheese-Curry Fried Pizza

 At this point I was actually pretty full, but then I saw a stand selling these things, and obviously I had to try one.
 I mean, what do I look like, someone who isn’t going to try a fried pizza filled with cheese and seafood curry in a theme park?
 This could have been disastrously bad, but I think it’s clear at this point that Tokyo Disney isn’t kidding around when it comes to food.
-It certainly wasn’t great — the crust was a bit soggy, and the seafood a bit overcooked — but it way better than you might think, and a tasty way to end the day.
+It certainly wasn’t great — the crust was a bit soggy, and the seafood was overcooked — but it was way better than you might think, and a tasty way to end the day.